 These interpreters execute source code line by line in the order it's written.

-Batch interpreters execute a set of instructions or a program all at once, often used for automating tasks or running scripts.
+Batch interpreters execute a set of instructions or a program all at once.
+They are often used for automating tasks or running scripts.

 Bytecode interpreters translate source code into an intermediate bytecode representation before execution.